My Collecting "philosophy" and the "universe" of what I focus on.

 Japan contracted for the Murata cartridge to be manufactured outside of Japan during the early years of Murata production, mainly in Great Britain and the US, as well as having been offered by the French S.F.M. firm.

 The American company Winchester provided the machinery for manufacturing both the new rifle as well as its new cartridge and was directly involved in the installation of this machinery in the Tokyo Arsenal.

-In adopting its new, “national” metallic cartridge rifle, with its new peer to Western nations cartridge, the Japanese also worked to standardize many of its stocks of other previously imported rifles to chamber the new cartridge, including that the Tokyo Arsenal remodeled over 8,000 Chassepots in 1882 to fire the 11mm Cartridge.
-Sources indicate that they also altered many of their Gras and even Peabody-Martini rifles to fire the new cartridge.
+In adopting its new, “national” metallic cartridge rifle, with its new peer-to-Western-nations cartridge, the Japanese also worked to standardize many of its stocks of other previously imported rifles to chamber the new cartridge.
+These included the Tokyo Arsenal remodel of over 8,000 Chassepots in 1882 to fire the 11mm Cartridge via a new Murata bolt install.
+Sources indicate that the Japanese also altered many of their Gras (thought we are not sure why that would have been necessary) and even Peabody-Martini rifles to fire the new cartridge.

-Murata and Winchester continued working on improving the basic Murata rifle design through several iteration leading the official adoption of a “new” rifle, the improved 18 Year Type rifle, (also a single-shot) although this 11x60R cartridge was carried over to the new rifle unchanged.
+Murata and Winchester continued working on improving the basic Murata rifle design through several iteration leading the official adoption of a “new” rifle, the improved Meiji 18 Murata rifle, (also a single-shot) although this 11x60R cartridge was carried over to the new rifle unchanged.